By Matt Jones, Delta State Athletics

 Boone left RMU after 2000 to take on the task of turning Eastern Michigan University into a competitive DI program.
 In five seasons at EMU, Boone quadrupled the program’s wins total and set several EMU attendance records.

-Boone left EMU after the 2005 season to take his talents to Tusculum College, a member of NCAA DII and the South Atlantic Conference.
+Boone left EMU after the 2005 season for Tusculum College, a member of NCAA DII and the South Atlantic Conference.
 In 2009, the Pioneers won a school-record 20 games and the made its second-ever trip to the NCAA Tournament.
-He still holds the school record for conference wins over a four-year period.
-Boone recruited and coached two-time SAC Player of the Year and All-American Kyle Moore.
+He still holds the school record for conference wins over a four-year period at Tusculum, and recruited and coached two-time SAC Player of the Year and All-American Kyle Moore.

 During his career, Boone’s teams have won seven conference championships, four tournament titles and have made eleven postseason appearances.
 From 1990-96, his California teams recorded over 20 victories for six consecutive years tallying an impressive 150-33 mark during that span.
 His 94-24 league record in the PSAC is still the best of any coach in that conference’s history.
 He was named PSAC Coach of the Year on three occasions (1988, 1992, 1996) and NCAA Region Coach Year twice (1992, 1996).